sensu/sensu-docs/README.md

 ### Deploying to Heroku
 This project uses [Travis CI Deployment support for Heroku](https://docs.travis-ci.com/user/deployment/heroku/) to automatically deploy the site once changes are merged to `master`.
 For additional details on Heroku configuration and deployment, see [our wiki page](https://github.com/sensu/sensu-docs-site/wiki/Heroku-Configuration-and-Publishing).

+## Adding Content

+This document is focused on helping you get started with the sensu-docs-site project as a whole.
+For detail on formatting, layouts and other aspects of adding to or modifying content, please see our [project wiki](https://github.com/sensu/sensu-docs-site/wiki).